dinushchathurya/websmslk/SECURITY.md

-# Security Policy

 ## Supported Versions

 The dinushchathurya/websmslk project maintains release branches for the three most recent minor releases.
 Applicable fixes, including security fixes, may be backported to those three release branches, depending on severity and feasibility.
 Please refer to RELEASES.md for details.

 ## Reporting a Vulnerability

-Security is of the highest importance and all security vulnerabilities or suspected security vulnerabilities should be reported to websmslk privately, to minimize attacks against current users of Harbor before they are fixed.
+Security is of the highest importance and all security vulnerabilities or suspected security vulnerabilities should be reported to websmslk privately, to minimize attacks against current users of dinushchathurya/websmslk before they are fixed.
 Vulnerabilities will be investigated and patched on the next patch (or minor) release as soon as possible.
 This information could be kept entirely internal to the project.

 If you know of a publicly disclosed security vulnerability for dinushchathurya/websmslk, please IMMEDIATELY contact dinushchathurya21@gmail.com to inform the dinushchathurya/websmslk Security Team.